 If good genes are juggling balls, a vegetable variety can keep only so many balls in the air.
 Generally there are direct trade-offs between, say, flavor and yields, or disease resistance and vigor.
 Putting energy into one trait means less energy toward other traits.
-Enter Italian Heirloom, defying this most basic genetic rule with its outstanding flavor AND yields.
+Enter Italian Heirloom Tomato, defying this most basic genetic rule with its outstanding flavor AND yields.
 Plants pump out loads of 1lb, oblong fruits for weeks on end, making it perhaps our most productive tomato.
 The meaty fruits pack a ton of well-balanced flavor and are great for both canning and fresh-eating.
-Unlike many large heirloom varieties whole green shoulders and hard, white cores require cutting around, this variety creates vanishingly little waste!
+Unlike many large heirloom varieties whose green shoulders and hard, white cores require cutting around, this variety creates vanishingly little waste!
 Indeterminate.

 Days to Maturity: 65-70